askonube/IR-Powershell-Web-Request/README.md

 The user `ylavnu` was contacted and asked what they were doing on their PC around the time of the logs being generated and they said they tried to install a free piece of software, which resulted in a black screen for a few seconds, and then 'nothing happened' afterwards.

-At this point we know the scripts were downloaded but didn't know if they were executed.
-So we decided to run another query.
+ It is known at this point that the scripts were downloaded but it was not confirmed if they were executed.
+Another query was run.